MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    Use `v4l2-ctl --list-devices` to find your device.
 5. change to docker dir `cd *path to repository*/docker/`
    run `docker-compose -f docker-compose-nvidia.yml build`

-6. create empty video device: `sudo touch /dev/video13` `
+   `

 ### How to start the webcam:

 1. change to docker dir `cd *path to repository*/docker/`
 2. For artistic style transfer: `docker-compose -f docker-compose-nvidia.yml  run stylecam`
-    You might have to run it twice when it does not find `/dev/video13`.
+   You might have to start it a second time when it does not find `/dev/video13`.
 4. For cartoon style
    transfer: `docker-compose -f docker/docker-compose-nvidia.yml  run cartoonizecam`
 5. The new webcam device is `/dev/video12`.